NIRSpec Observation Visualization Tool Help

 As a reminder, teams are not allowed to add orientation constraints to observations that have already been accepted.
 Any necessary angle special requirement must be defined at proposal time.

 NIRSpec will acquire sensitive multi-object spectroscopy (MOS) by placing science sources in the open 0."2 wide micro-shutter assembly (MSA) spectral shutters.
-In order to plan the observations, exquisitely accurate catalog coordinates will be needed for the most accurate placement of science sources within their MSA shutters, which translates to optimal data calibration accuracy.
+In order to plan the observations, catalog coordinates with exquisite relative accuracy will be needed for the most accurate placement of science sources within their MSA shutters, which translates to optimal data calibration accuracy.
 NIRCam is the primary imaging camera for JWST, and it is a source for high quality images for planning NIRSpec spectroscopy and target acquisition.
 The process of pre-imaging an astronomical field has been developed to support the NIRSpec observation planning, particularly for the complex MOS mode.

 Pre-imaging observations are images acquired using the same telescope as the multi-object spectroscopy, though not necessarily the same instrument, and are executed in the same observatory semester or cycle.
 Pre-images are used to define field astrometry for spectral target acquisition and aperture slit placement on science objects.
 As a result, rapid availability and accuracy of pre-imaging is very important for the success of multi-object spectroscopy planning.